 Inevitably, if the teen wants to go on to University, they will encounter the need to take entrance exams.
 If this is their goal, Abot Tala can help them by connecting them to resources to prepare them.
 It could be through one-on-one or group tutorials, depending on the method they are comfortable with.
 Abot Tala has guest mentors whose expertise is helping kids pass tests both here and abroad.

-Having a homeschool provider is also crucial for teens who want to go on to college.
+Having homeschool support is crucial for teens who want to go on to college.
 Fulfilling the requirements set by the Department of Education is important to make college for homeschoolers a reality that is why Abot Tala partnered with Gopala Learning Haven to ensure that the proper documents are filed and the end result is a senior high school diploma, report card and transcript that can be used in applying to universities here and abroad.

 Each member’s learning is documented in a Portfolio by their mentor.
 The portfolio contains their works and artifacts produced along the way.
 Reports will be available to help the member and their family reflect and continuously improve their learning.
 Year-end transcripts are available to support their transition from Abot Tala to high school (in case they want to go back to a regular high school) or to university.